Dan Frischman

-Daniel Frischman (born April 23, 1959) is an American actor, comedian, writer, director and magician.
-He was born in Whippany, New Jersey.
+Daniel Frischman (born April 23, 1959) is an American actor, comedian, writer, director, playwright and magician.
 He is best known for his roles as Chris Potter on the Nickelodeon sitcom Kenan & Kel and Arvid Engen on the ABC sitcom Head of the Class.
 He is noted for playing socially inept "geeks" and "nerds".
 Frischman is a member of The Magic Castle, who belongs to the Academy of Magic Arts in Hollywood.

-Frischman's birthdate is often listed as 1964, because early in his career his acting agent encouraged him to falsify his age to make himself more eligible for teenaged acting roles.

 Early life

-Frischman was raised in the Whippany section of Hanover Township, New Jersey.
+Frischman was born and raised in the Whippany section of Hanover Township, New Jersey.
+His father Joseph was a CPA and his mother Florence was a second grade teacher.
+His family is Jewish.
 He attended Whippany Park High School, graduating in 1977, before attending Penn State University.

-Before television
+After university he moved to New York City to become a stand up comedian.

+Career

 Frischman developed an interest in magic as a child after seeing an ad in Boys' Life magazine.
 Before Frischman's television breakthrough, he often worked as a magician in the Los Angeles area under the pseudonym "The Great Houdanny" (in reference to Harry Houdini) performing at, amongst other things, children's birthday parties and charity events.
 He brought his brand of comedy to his magic shows and was a popular hire in the mid-1980s.

+Frischman performed at several comedy clubs in New York City, including the Comic Strip, Catch a Rising Star and Dangerfield's, before moving to Los Angeles.

-Early appearance
+Early television career

 He was first noticed in a March 17, 1982, episode of the NBC television series The Facts of Life.
 In the episode, titled "Kids Can Be Cruel" Frischman played high school student "Carl 'Rocky' Price" who was picked on by his peers because of his acne and nerd-like personality.
 The students in the episode referred to Frischman's character as "Pizzaface", because of his pronounced acne blemishes and scars.
 In the episode the character Natalie Green, played by actress Mindy Cohn, gets angry at her roommate Blair Warner (Lisa Whelchel) and sets her up with Frischman's character "Rocky" as a cruel joke.

-In 1983, Frischman appeared in the comedy film Get Crazy as Joey, a typically nerdy (and virginal) stagehand who ultimately gets the girl.
+In 1983, Frischman appeared in the comedy film Get Crazy as Joey, a nerdy (and virginal) stagehand.
 Also in 1983, he starred in the "Things your Parents Used to Say" sequence in Good-bye, Cruel World.

 Frischman appeared in both these projects alongside his sometime roommate, comedian Andrew J. Lederer, who played smaller roles.

 Frischman and Lederer also appeared together as two of the "Schlongini Singers" in the Andrew "Dice" Clay horror comedy, Wacko and (with Adam Small and Felice Seiler) in the comedy group, The Ding Dongs.